 Workers’ compensation, or workers’ comp, is an insurance program that provides compensation for employees who are injured by accident while doing the tasks required of them by their employer.
 It is a no-fault remedy, meaning the employee is not required to prove fault to receive benefits.
 Workers’ compensation covers almost any injury caused by doing your job.
 However, it is important to keep in mind that workers’ compensation does not cover pre-existing injuries unless the injury was aggravated or made worse due to the employment.

 To be eligible for workers’ compensation, you must be an employee.
 Contractors are not eligible.
 You must also work for an employer that has workers’ compensation insurance.
 Not all employers are required to carry insurance.
 Finally, your injury/disease must be work-related.

-To qualify, your on-the-job injury, by accident, must be due to the fact that you were carrying on the company’s business.
+To qualify, your on-the-job injury must have occured while you were carrying on the company’s business.
 If you are injured or sick at work, get medical attention immediately and inform your employer of your situation.
 To file a claim, you will want to gather information including what caused the injury, where it happened (if applicable), any witnesses (if applicable), and your doctor’s information.
-After informing your employer, he or she should give you a claim form to fill out or you can find the form and instructions by clicking here: http://www.ic.nc.gov/forms/form18a.pdf.
+After informing your employer, he or she should give you a claim form to fill out or you can find the form and instructions by clicking here.
 You will then submit the form to your employer, and file it with the North Carolina Industrial Commission, as indicated on the form.
-Your employer and your employer’s insurance company then has 30 days to admit or deny your claim and should send you written notice of this admission or denial.
+Your employer (and their insurance company) then has 30 days to admit or deny your claim and should send you a written notice of this admission or denial.